Failed and attempted messages

 Failed means that we weren’t able to successfully send your message to the delivery provider.
 It never left Customer.io.

-There are a couple of ways to do this for our particular example.
+There are a couple of ways to fix this particular error.

 Option 1: You can edit your Liquid code so that it includes a fallback option.
-A fallback tells Customer.io what to or do when that attribute doesn’t exist, so your message will still be sent.
-For this example, that would look like:
+A fallback tells Customer.io what to do when that attribute doesn’t exist, so your message will still be sent.

 {% if customer.name != blank %}